return42/sphkerneldoc/linux_src_doc/drivers/infiniband/ulp/srpt/ib_srpt_c.rst

 -----------

-Ownership of the cm_id is transferred to the target session if this functions returns zero.
+Ownership of the cm_id is transferred to the target session if this function returns zero.
 Otherwise the caller remains the owner of cm_id.

 .. _`srpt_cm_rtu_recv`: